Is $2 a Day and World Nomads Travel Insurance Really Enough to Protect Your Next Big Adventure?

 Plus Side: Each option includes more than 100% reimbursement (125%, 150%, and 200%) for “trip interruption.”

-That basically means, that HTH understands that missing out an activity is about more than just the money out of pocket—it’s about putting a price on missing out on a once-in-a-lifetime experience.
+That basically means, that HTH understands that missing out on an activity is about more than just the money out of pocket—it’s about putting a price on missing out on a once-in-a-lifetime experience.
+Also, the minimal cost difference it takes to drastically lower your deductible and limit almost make it a no-brainer to go with the full-on coverage, unless you’re on a really stringent budget.

 Well done, guys.